 A few caveats: Although CBD is not the ingredient in marijuana that gets you “high,” its legality varies widely from state to state.
 In some states it is fully legal; in others you need to have a prescription or can only obtain it in certain forms.
 CBD product manufacture is not closely monitored or regulated, so quality can also vary widely, and there is a lot of hype and mythology about health benefits and the most effective ways to take CBD.
 Do a lot of research, try different methods of ingestion, and remember that the effect may not come on quickly, so you should not take more or increase dosage if you don’t feel anything at first.

-Melatonin has a reputation as a natural and effective sleep aid with few side effects.
-This makes sense, since melatonin is a hormone that you already produce to regulate sleep.
-Melatonin taken as a supplement is simply adding a small “boost” to what is already in your body.
+CBN has a reputation as a natural and effective sleep aid with few side effects.
+This makes sense, since CBN is a hormone that you already produce to regulate sleep.
+CBN taken as a supplement is simply adding a small “boost” to what is already in your body.